 Investment in fixed income securities is subject to the credit and default risk of the issuers which may be unable or unwilling to make timely payments on principal and/or interest.
-Generally, a fixed income security that is lower rated or unrated will be subject to higher credit and default risk of the issuer than a higher rated fixed income security.
+On the other hand, the value of a Sub-Fund may be affected if any of the financial institutions with which the cash is invested or deposited suffers insolvency or other financial difficulties.